 Until a year ago, I had no idea what shishito peppers were.
 Friends of ours all met us for dinner one night in downtown Campbell.
 (There weren't a ton of gluten free appetizers on the menu, so we decided to give these shishito peppers a try.)
 Their recipe called for fire roasting with chunks of garlic.

 I love peppers, but I always walked right by them for some reason.
 Now I know how to have fun with these little peppers in my kitchen.
-Shishito peppers are incredibly versatile and work in so many different kinds of recipes.
+Shishito peppers are incredibly versatile and work in many different recipes.

 Where To Buy Shishito Peppers?